The Critical LYZ Equation in K\"ahler Geometry: Introduction

-We verify that there exists a uniform constant $C>0$ such that for small $t>0$ (see Lemma \ref{thetatrange} in Section 2).
-Hence equations \eqref{LYZt} are the supercritical LYZ equations.
-Then we prove the subsolution $\underline{u}$ of the critical LYZ equation \eqref{LYZ1} is also a subsolution of equations \eqref{LYZt} for small $t>0$.
-Thus we can apply Lin's result \cite{lin2023} (see also Sun \cite{sun2024} ) to obtain the smooth solution $u^t$ to equation \eqref{LYZt} with $\sup_M u^{t}=0$.
+(see Lemma \ref{thetatrange}).
+Hence each equation in the family \eqref{LYZt} is supercritical.
+We then prove that the subsolution \(\underline{u}\) of the critical LYZ equation \eqref{LYZ1} is also a subsolution of each equation in \eqref{LYZt} for small \(t > 0\).
+Thus we can apply Lin's result \cite{lin2023} (see also Sun \cite{sun2024}) to obtain smooth solutions \(u^t\) to equations \eqref{LYZt} with \(\sup_M u^t = 0\).
+To prove Theorem \ref{FYZ}, we establish uniform \(C^{2,\alpha}\) estimates for \(u^t\) that are independent of \(t\), and in particular, of \((\theta(t) - (n-2)\frac{\pi}{2})^{-1}\).